hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-17-tube-alert.md

 ## Making it a Progressive Web App

 We'd like the application to be a progressive web app, allowing it to enhance so far as to work offline and be added to the homescreen like a native app can.
-However, we'd like to take it further, and ensure the application use full progressive enhancement, so it works without any JavaScript at all.
+However we'd like to take it further and ensure the application uses full progressive enhancement, so it works without any JavaScript at all.
 In order to do this it needs to support server side rendering.

 ### Server side rendering